Fody/Obsolete/README.md

     [ObsoleteEx(
     Message = "Custom message.",
-    MarkAsErrorInVersion = "2.0",
+    TreatAsErrorFromVersion = "2.0",
-    WillBeRemovedInVersion = "4.0",
+    RemoveInVersion = "4.0",
     ReplacedWith = "NewClass")]
     public class ClassToMark {}

 ### Treat As Warning Mode

-When the target assembly version is less than `MarkAsErrorInVersion` an `ObsoleteAttribute` with "treat as warning" will be injected.
+When the target assembly version is less than `RemoveInVersion` an `ObsoleteAttribute` with "treat as warning" will be injected.
 It will have the following format

     [Obsolete("MESSAGE.
 Please use 'REPLACED_WITH' instead.
 Will be treated as an error from version MARK_AS_VERSION_IN.
 Will be removed in version WILL_BE_REMOVED_IN_VERSION.")]